 A secured credit card is kind of like the credit card version of a credit builder loan.

 Many card issuers offer secured cards, which require a refundable security deposit after being approved.
-Your credit limit is usually equal to the amount you deposit.
-Limits on secured cards are usually low and they cater to people who don’t have good credit scores.
+Secured cards cater to people who don’t have good credit scores, and your credit limit is usually equal to the amount you deposit.
+With a secured credit card, your line of credit will usually be quite low.

 Retail Credit Cards

 Oftentimes retail or store credit cards have less strict guidelines for approval, so you may be able to get one to help build your credit when you aren’t able to qualify for other major credit cards.